apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`customData: Object`**

   Contains the object provided in the **Custom data** (`customData`) input field.
-  This is useful for passing dynamic parameters to your Cheerio Scraper using API.
+  This is useful for passing dynamic parameters to your JSDOM Scraper using API.

 - ##### **`enqueueRequest(request, [options]): AsyncFunction`**